divVerent/ecantorix/README.rst

 The example files are licensed as follows:

 examples/entchen.abc
+        This is a wellknown German children's tune.
-        public domain (unknown author, but sure dead for more than 70 years)
+        Public domain (unknown author, but sure dead for more than 70 years).

 examples/nacht-v.abc
+        This is from the Zauberflöte (Magic Flute).
-        public domain (Wolfgang Amadeus Mozart)
+        Public domain (Wolfgang Amadeus Mozart).

 examples/sadi-moma.abc
+        This is the Free Software Song.
-        no copyright is claimed on this song or its ABC typesetting by me, Richard Stallman, or the FSF
+        No copyright is claimed on this song or its ABC typesetting by me, Richard Stallman, or the FSF.

 examples/sadi-moma-pitchbend.abc
+        This is the Free Software Song.
-        no copyright is claimed on this song or its ABC typesetting by me, Richard Stallman, or the FSF
+        No copyright is claimed on this song or its ABC typesetting by me, Richard Stallman, or the FSF.

 examples/sadi-moma-qon.abc
+        This is the Free Software Song.
-        no copyright is claimed on this song or its ABC typesetting by me, Richard Stallman, or the FSF
+        No copyright is claimed on this song or its ABC typesetting by me, Richard Stallman, or the FSF.

 examples/sarastro.abc
+        This is from the Zauberflöte (Magic Flute).
-        public domain (Wolfgang Amadeus Mozart)
+        Public domain (Wolfgang Amadeus Mozart).